arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

+Now, we are sure that as developers we can instantiate the `Account` aggregate in a wrong state.
+In the next chapter, we are going to see how to use those objects to give users feedback about their data.

-## Superficial validation
+## Command validation

+As I explained in my previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html) account creation is represented by a command `CreateAnAccount` which has properties needed to create an account: the username and the password.
+We need to validate them to create the account aggregate without any errors and tell users if they provided valid data to perform the action.
+The command validation will be done by the Symfony validator.
+Don’t hesitate to have a look at the [validator documentation](https://symfony.com/doc/current/validation.html) if you are not familiar with it.

-Thanks to the domain validation we will be able to give feedback to users if they provide invalid data.
-As I explained in my previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html) we create a command `CreateAnAccount` to represent the account creation user intent.
-I will show you how to use those value objects to validate command data.
-For that, we will use the Symfony validator component, and to be more precise we will only use the callback constraint.
-First, thanks to annotation will configure the validator to call a static method to validate command properties.
+First, we will use the callback constraint to make sure the username and password follow the patterns given by the business expert.
+Thanks to annotation we will configure the validator to call a static method to validate command properties.
+For your information, I will call them “static validators“ in the rest of the blog post.

 ```php
 final class CreateAnAccount implements Command